ecomaikgolf/typst-isec-thesis-template/1.0.0/template/thesis.typ

 #counter(heading).update(0)
 // END IGNORE

-// Just add a regular section here and it will eb an Appendix!
+// Just add a regular section here and it will be an Appendix!
 //
 // = Example
 // This is an appendix